Introduction to Data Mining Cluster Analysis

-As the name suggests the entire data set is partitioned into ‘k’ partitions.
-Once the partition is done the methodology to improve partition by iterative relocation technique is implemented to fulfill 2 main requirements:
+As the name suggests, the entire data set is partitioned into ‘k’ partitions.
+Once the partition is done, the methodology to improve partition by iterative relocation technique is implemented to fulfil 2 main requirements:

 - One data point should be in only one cluster.

 - Each group or partition will contain at least one object.

 An example of an iterative relocation technique is K-means, where “k” is the number of clusters and arbitrary k centres are chosen and then optimized to get ‘k’ centres.
 The type of distance metric used is the least.

 For hierarchical clustering, let us look at how it is done; following that, it will be easier to understand the same intent.
 When data is taken, the distance of data points is calculated automatically and formulated into a matrix form.
 Now, once the matrix is calculated, two steps are performed consecutively, the clusters close to each other are identified and then clubbed together.
 Each step of clubbing became a split node and performed until all are clubbed together.
 Below a schematic representation using the dendrogram makes it easier to understand.

 As the name suggests, the intent behind this algorithm is density.
 Here the cluster is grown till the point density in a neighbourhood exceeds a threshold.

 The main difference in this type of method is that the data points don’t play a major role in clustering but the value space of surrounding data.
 In a grid-based method, we face various advantages out of which the below mentioned two plays the major role.

 - Only the number of cells in the respective dimension are taken for evaluation.